Jon-b-m/middleware/README.md

 Autosens min/max settings are respected, for me 0.7 - 1.3 works well.
 This middleware by-passes the normal autosens, unless when using a high temp target while exercising, and the autosens limits are instead used for limiting the dynamic ISF.

-When using a high temp target (>= 118 mg/dl) together with an exercise setting, Chris' formula is temporarily turned off (as well as AutoISF, if this is used).
+When using a high temp target (>= 118 mg/dl) together with an exercise setting, Chris' formula is temporarily turned off.

 adjustmentFactor is used for tuning of the constant 277700 in Chris Wilson's formula.
 More  dramatic ISF change > 1 > less dramtaic ISF change.
 1 is set as default.